Hurwitz spaces and Inverse Galois Theory: Recent advances II: Rational points over finite fields

-Over $K=\Ff_q(T)$, the Ellenberg-Venkatesh-Westerland method has rapidly risen hopes that the approach via $\Ff_q$-rational points on Hurwitz spaces (which correspond to finite extensions of $\Ff_q(T)$) should lead to some significant progress.
+For $K=\Ff_q(T)$, the Ellenberg-Venkatesh-Westerland method has rapidly risen hopes that the approach via $\Ff_q$-rational points on Hurwitz spaces (which correspond to finite extensions of $\Ff_q(T)$) should lead to some significant progress.
 However, one had to overcome the very stringent non-splitting assumption that appears in the Ellenberg-Venkatesh-Westerland method.
 This is what Landesmann and Levy have achieved \cite{landesman2025homologicalstabilityhurwitzspaces}.
+As a result of their work, combined with further recent works, the strong form of the Malle conjecture over $\Ff_q(T)$ is now established, except for some restrictions on $q$.